u6013779/exerVSchSillyCIAp1/README.md

 - [ ] Build the page file(s) in VSCode or an IDE of your choice.
 - [ ] Push your changes back to your GitHub repository.
 - [ ] Turn on GitHub pages for your repository so your site can be viewed in a browser directly.
-- [ ] Turn in a link to your GitHub repository for this assignment in Canvas.
+- [ ] Turn in a link to your GitHub repository and your GitHub Pages site for this assignment in Canvas.

 ## Link to assignment description